it-beard/evo-bot-go/.qoder/repowiki/en/content/Repository Layer/Group Message Repository.md

 The repository prevents message duplication through the unique constraint on message_id, ensuring each Telegram message is stored only once.

 ### Large Dataset Performance
-For handling large message datasets, the repository implements pagination through limit and offset parameters in retrieval methods, preventing memory issues during bulk operations.
+For handling large message datasets, the repository now provides `GetAllByGroupTopicID` method for complete retrieval without pagination limits, while maintaining `GetByUserTgID` with limit/offset parameters for controlled operations.
+This allows flexible handling based on use case requirements.

 ### Media Message Handling
 Media messages without text content are handled by storing descriptive placeholders (e.g., "[Photo]", "[Video]") in the message_text field, ensuring consistent processing across all message types.